4. Easy Install on MacOS

 cd /path/to/opensn

-python3 resources/configure_dependencies.py -d /path/to/dependencies
+python3 tools/configure_dependencies.py -d /path/to/dependencies

 4.5.
 Step 5 - Configure and Build OpenSn